 "Come in heah," the little man behind the bar drawled.

-He had a crooked grin and mortician's complexion, his shirt the color of a typewriter ribbon.
-White double-pleated linen pants matched the barroom's theme and connected diamonds decorated his tie.
+He had a crooked grin and a mortician's complexion, and his shirt was the color of a typewriter ribbon.
+White double-pleated linen pants matched the barroom's theme, and connected diamonds decorated his tie.
 When he smiled, his eyes focused on a spot between my eyes.

 "What can I get you, big guy?" he said.

-Continuing to polish a glass with his white cloth, he waited for my answer.
+He continued polishing a glass with his white cloth and waited for my answer.
 I looked at pictures of colorful specialty drinks taped to the smoked-glass mirror behind him.
 It only took me a moment to point to a picture.

 "Hurricane.
 House specialty.
 Three-fifty with the souvenir glass.
 Two-fifty without." he said.